quux00/go-lightly/README.new.md

 ## Timeout operations on channel read/writes/selects

 ###### <<< Need to fill in with Go timeout options >>> #######
+In Go, timeouts are done with a timeout channel, which is returned by a call to `time.After`.
+You can use a timeout channel to timeout an individual select:

+    select {
+    case m := <-ch:
+        handle(m)
+    case <-time.After(1 * time.Minute):
+        fmt.Println("timed out")
+    }

+Or you can use one to timeout a series of selects in a loop:

+    timeout := time.After(1 * time.Second)
+    for {
+        select {
+        case s := <-c:
+            fmt.Println(s)
+        case <-timeout:
+            fmt.Println("timed out")
+            return
+        }
+    }

-If you want to block with a timeout, you have three options:
+The latter option uses an explicit return statement that is not compatible with Clojure or a functional style of program, so the go-lightly provides other idioms.
+In go-lightly, if you want to block with a timeout, you have three options:

 1. use `select-timeout`, which takes the timeout duration (in millis) as the first arg: